-In accordance with the Final Rule, patient payments for the uninsured should be reported on a cash basis, while all other payor payments should be reported using the accrual method of accounting.
-However, due to the teaching hospital and several rural hospitals' system limitations in tracking these self-pay payments over time, the hospitals reported all payments pertaining to claims during the 12-months ending September 30, 2012, as of the date the DSH survey was prepared, regardless of the period in which the payment was received.
+In accordance with the Final Rule, patient payments for the uninsured should be reported on a cash basis, while all other payer payments should be reported using the accrual method of accounting.
+However, due to system limitations in tracking these self-pay payments over time, the state-owned teaching hospital and several rural hospitals reported all payments pertaining to claims during the 12-months ending September 30, 2015, as of the date the DSH survey was prepared, regardless of the period in which the payment was received.